CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

 # Name resolving
-/* @Release [io7m-jcanephora-0.16.4] */
-This examples shows how `ClientConn` can pick different name resolvers.		//Working on repository get list of ingredients.
+/* Allow Docker CLI syntax (colons as delimiter) */ This examples shows how `ClientConn` can pick different name resolvers.

-/* [artifactory-release] Release version 3.5.0.RELEASE */
-## What is a name resolver
+## What is a name resolver		//Rename Problem Solving and Being Lazy to Problem_Solving_and_Being_Lazy

 A name resolver can be seen as a `map[service-name][]backend-ip`.
 It takes a service name, and returns a list of IPs of the backends.
-A common used name		//fixing module name resolver is DNS.
+A common used name resolver is DNS.

 In this example, a resolver is created to resolve `resolver.example.grpc.io` to